Is it safe to holiday in Greece?Package holidays give more protection in crisis

 Greece package holidays

-If you've bought a package and something does go wrong, such as flights being cancelled because of strikes, your tour operator will have a responsibility to get you home if you are in Greece.
+If you've bought a package and something does go wrong, such as flights being because of strikes, your tour operator will have a responsibility to get you home if you are in Greece.

 Tour operators to Greece